 It’s an OMRI-listed pesticide made from pyrethrins, and it’s safe for use around people and pets.
-This also means that it can be freely used in organic gardening.
+As such, you can use it as an organic elm beetle treatment.

-This elm beetle treatment is also great for getting rid of tarnished plant bugs, as well as cankerworms, whiteflies, millipedes, and other pests.
+It also works great for getting rid of tarnished plant bugs, as well as cankerworms, whiteflies, millipedes, and other pests.